Termine Fungiculture – A Hidden Treasure Trove

 Studying the microbiome of social insects, such as termites, helps to identify new aspects of small-molecule mediated symbiotic relations.
 At the same time it serves platform to identify new antibacterial and antifungal agents.

-Fungus-growing termites
+Fungus-growing Termites

 The fungus-growing termite system is a prime example of multilateral symbiosis.
 The ancient farming symbiosis involves a termite host (Macrotermitinae), a specialized fungal mutualist (Termitomyces) maintained in an optimized fungal garden system (fungus comb), the presence of complex and highly adapted bacterial communities within the insect gut and fungus comb, and the co-evolved garden weed (Pseudoxylaria).

-Bacterial isolates
+Bacterial Symbionts

 Wie ein Antibiotikacocktail Insekten schützt